Kamilovkz/staruml-reverse-db/README.md

 Belows are the rules to convert from database schema to ER Data Model elements.

+### Clickhouse (use PosgreSQL)

+This extension make from PostgreSQL database similar schemas but some changes...

 ### Table

 * Converted to `type.ERDEntity`